uchijima-ns/backlog-mcp-server/README.md

 # Backlog MCP Server

 A Model Context Protocol (MCP) server for interacting with the Backlog API.
-This server provides tools for managing projects, issues, wiki pages, and more in Backlog through Claude.
+This server provides tools for managing projects, issues, wiki pages, and more in Backlog through AI agents like Claude / Cline / Cursor etc.

 ## Features